-This episode of the Justice League Universe podcast focuses on the opening sequence (death of Superman) in the prologue of Zack Snyder's Justice League.
+This episode of the Justice League Universe podcast focuses on Wonder Woman's London rescue at the Old Bailey in Part 1 of Zack Snyder's Justice League.

 Follow @JLUPodcast on Twitter

 Welcome fans of Zack Snyder’s Justice League.
 This is the Justice League Universe podcast where we analyze DC Films scene-by-scene.
 Our team currently consists of Sam Otten, Rebecca Johnson, Carolina Lomba, and myself.
 I’m Alessandro and in this episode we are going to look at Diana’s first scene and our first action sequence in Part 1 of Zack Snyder’s Justice League, available on HBO Max and on various streaming sites around the world.